Michael Cheika: Green Rockets

 In May 2021, Cheika was appointed director of rugby of the Japanese rugby union team Green Rockets.
+Cheika left the Green Rockets in early 2023.

 Argentina

 2022–2023

 In March 2022 it was confirmed that Cheika would coach the Argentina national rugby union team from 2022 through to the 2023 Rugby World Cup, with assistant coach Felipe Contepomi taking over post-World Cup.

 Cheika's first matches as coach came against Scotland in a three-test home series.
 Starting half-back Tomás Cubelli was ruled out of the series due to injury acquired in training, while starting fly-half Nicolás Sánchez was replaced in game one after twenty-one minutes of play (calf tear).
 Argentina won the first game (26–18) in a tight back-and-forth match in San Salvador de Jujuy.
 Although the first test was a close win for Argentina, the second was a dominant blowout win for Scotland (6–29), scoring four tries to zero.
 Scotland also kept Argentina scoreless in the second-half, levelling the series 1–1.
 Scotland also levelled the overall record between the two sides (10–10).
 In the third and final test, the decider, Argentina clawed back a fifteen-point deficit to win the match in a spectacular last-minute final play in Santiago del Estero (34–31), winning the series 2–1.
 It was Cheika's fourth win in total against Scotland out of seven matches.